Gabriel-Comisaru/eCommerce-app-backend/README.md

 The Product Controller relies on the following dependencies:
 - Spring Framework: Provides the necessary infrastructure for building the web application.
 - Faker: Used to generate fake product data for testing purposes.
+- Lombok: Simplifies the creation of DTOs and entities with automatic generation of getters, setters, and other boilerplate code.

 ##
 ##